jxtngx/lightning-lab/README.md

 ## GitHub CodeSpaces

 Lightning Pod enables development with GitHub CodeSpaces.
-Please note that lightning-pod has only been tested with regard to creating and training a custom LightningModule i.e. it is necessary to debug Lightning and Dash apps locally.
+Please note that lightning-pod has only been tested with regard to creating and training a custom LightningModule in the CodeSpace i.e. it is necessary to debug Lightning and Dash apps locally.

 <div align="center">